drupal-entity-training/event/index.md

   Enter a title, date and description and press _Save_.

+  Verify that the event was saved by checking that a new row was created in the `{event}` table.

   Note that no message is displayed and no redirect is performed.
-This will be added below by providing a specialized form handler.

-  Verify that the event was saved by checking that a new row was created in the `{event}` table.

-* Edit an event in the user interface

-  Visit `/admin/content/events/manage/3`

-  Note that a route exists and form fields are displayed including proper default values.

-  Modify the title, date and description and published status and press _Save_.

-  Note that again no message is displayed and no redirect is performed.

-  Verify that the values in the respective row in the `{event}` table have been updated.
-Also note that the default values of the form fields are correct on the reloaded page.

-* Delete an event in the user interface

-  Visit `/admin/content/events/manage/3/delete`

-  Note that a route exists and a confirmation form is shown.

-  Press _Delete_.

-  Note that a message is shown and you are redirected to the front page.

-  Verify that the respective row in the `{event}` table has been deleted.

 #### Add a specialized form

-* Add a `src/Entity/MessageRedirectContentEntityForm.php` file with the following:
+* Add a `src/Entity/MessageRedirectContentEntityForm.php` file with the
+  following:

   ```php
   <?php